 She recorded about 50 albums during her career, and had 25 top 10 country hits.

 Her 1955 hit Making Believe was on the film soundtrack of Mississippi Burning, released 33 years later.

-Her other hits included The Things I Might Have Been, Left to Right, Heartbreak USA and her version of Don Gibson's I Can't Stop Loving You.'My hero'
+Her other hits included The Things I Might Have Been, Left to Right, Heartbreak USA and her version of Don Gibson's I Can't Stop Loving You.